 Light path diagnostics provides light-emitting diodes (LEDs) to help you diagnose problems.
-For more information, see Light path diagnosticsthe Problem Determination and Service Guide.
+For more information, see the Problem Determination and Service Guide.

 PCI Express

 PCI Express is a serial interface that is used for chip-to-chip interconnect and expansion adapter interconnect.
 With the blade expansion connector you can add optional I/O and storage devices.